The Succulent Plant Page goes to Families of Succulent Plants goes to

 Dorotheanthus apetalus N.E.
 Brown 1928 Syn.
 D. gramineus Schwantes 1927

-This upright to trailing plant has simple, linear, fleshy leaves and during the Summer produces solitary crimson, pink or white flowers with a dark central disk.
+This upright to trailing succulent plant has simple, linear, fleshy leaves and during the Summer produces solitary crimson, pink or white flowers with a dark central disk.

 Native to South Africa, Lesotho and Swaziland.